When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Evaluation

 \subsection{Main results}

-We evaluate TabooRAG from three perspectives: attack effectiveness, cross-model transferability, and retrievability.
-We additionally include a deployment variations robustness check on gold documents, target system's top-$k$ and prompt templates in \textbf{Appendix}~\ref{robustness}.
+We evaluate TabooRAG from four perspectives: attack effectiveness, cross-model transferability, retrievability, and robustness to stronger target-side RAG pipelines.
+We additionally test robustness to deployment variations in gold document inclusion, the target system's top-$k$, and prompt templates in \textbf{Appendix~\ref{robustness}}.

-\textbf{Attack Effectiveness.} Unlike \textit{Jamming Attack}, which requires iterative queries to the target system for feedback, TabooRAG optimizes without any access to the target system.
-We use DeepSeek-V3.2 as the sole \textit{surrogate LLM} to optimize blocking documents, which are then injected into the target system to evaluate ASR across seven unknown LLMs.

-Table~\ref{tab:main_results} reports the ASR across three datasets.
-The results indicate that the performance gaps between attack methods widen significantly as \textit{target LLMs} improve in capability and safety alignment.
-Existing blocking attacks, such as \textit{Jamming Attack} and \textit{MuteRAG}, suffer sharp declines on advanced models.
-For instance, \textit{MuteRAG}'s ASR drops to as low as 0.8\% on the GPT-5 series, while \textit{Jamming Attack} also falls far behind other baselines.
-This phenomenon suggests that modern LLMs are increasingly robust against direct interference within the RAG context.

-In contrast, TabooRAG consistently achieves strong effectiveness across all tested LLMs and attains state-of-the-art performance.
-Notably, on GPT-5.2, TabooRAG reaches an ASR of 96.1\% on HotpotQA, significantly outperforming all baselines.
-This effectiveness stems from wrapping the query within a fictitious yet detailed restricted-risk context, causing the model to misinterpret benign queries as prohibited scenarios.
-We further analyze the attack effectiveness from a representation engineering perspective in \textbf{Appendix}~\ref{app:analysis_via_re}.
+\textbf{Attack Effectiveness.} Unlike \textit{Jamming Attack}, TabooRAG optimizes blocking documents with a single \textit{surrogate LLM} and transfers them to unseen target LLMs without target-system feedback.
+Table~\ref{tab:main_results} reports ASR across three datasets with and without Prompt-Guard screening.
+TabooRAG achieves the highest unfiltered ASR in 17 of the 27 settings, demonstrating broad effectiveness across datasets and target LLMs. \textit{Jamming Attack} and \textit{MutedRAG} retain some effectiveness on earlier or weaker target LLMs but degrade substantially on newer models, suggesting that adversarial suffixes and generic malicious instructions are increasingly ignored. \textit{WDoS} is the main exception: it embeds a refusal instruction in a query-specific safety warning, misleading models into following the injection.
+On HotpotQA, its high recall yields the highest unfiltered ASR on eight of nine targets.

+Under Prompt-Guard, however, \textit{WDoS} degrades sharply, consistent with its reliance on explicit instruction patterns.
+TabooRAG consistently achieves state-of-the-art ASR$_{\mathrm{PG}}$ for all 27 combinations of the nine target LLMs and three datasets.
+Its mean ASR$_{\mathrm{PG}}$ is 62.1\%, exceeding the average of the strongest baseline in each combination (37.1\%) by 67.3\%.
+These results highlight TabooRAG's robustness to ingestion-time injection filtering.
+It induces refusal through restricted risk context rather than explicit instructions. \textbf{Appendix~\ref{app:analysis_via_re}} provides a representation-level analysis of this mechanism.

 \textbf{Cross-Model Transferability.} We evaluate cross-model transferability using the NQ dataset by optimizing blocking documents against different \textit{surrogate LLMs} (rows) and evaluating their ASR on different \textit{target LLMs} (columns).